Eduardo Villamor, MD, DrPH, MPH

 - Professor, Epidemiology

-Eduardo Villamor's research focuses primarily on the study of child health and development with the use of epidemiologic methods.
-His research interests span a wide range of topics at the intersection of nutritional, perinatal, and infectious diseases epidemiology.
-They include studies of nutrition in child growth and development, early-life risk factors for chronic disease, and the interactions between nutrition and infection.
+Eduardo Villamor's research focuses primarily on the study of child health and development with the use of advanced epidemiologic methods.
+His research interests span a broad range of topics at the intersection of perinatal, pediatric, life-course, and nutritional epidemiology.
+They include studies on the causes of adverse pregnancy outcomes; prenatal, infancy, childhood, and transgenerational determinants of long-term health outcomes; nutrition in child development; and the interactions between nutrition and infection.